influxdata/influxdb/CONTRIBUTING.md

 Continuous Integration testing
 -----
 InfluxDB uses CirceCI for continuous integration testing.
 To see how the code is built and tested, check out [this file](https://github.com/influxdb/influxdb/blob/master/circle-test.sh).
 It closely follows the build and test process outlined above.
+You can see the exact version of Go InfluxDB uses for testing by consulting that file.

 Useful links
 ------------